 A major key to effective soil fertilization is the use of sampling to measure what you have, as deeply as the roots may penetrate.
 But then, continue to utilize testing at the deeper levels to prove or disprove what changes are thought to be possible there.

 Fertilizer Mixing, Nutrient Concentration Next, determine how deep you have the ability to work the soil and the efficiency of the equipment used to mix the applied materials with the soil.
-The key is to achieve a homogenous mix.
-The rule of thumb is "adequate mixing of the nutrients applied is only satis-factory to half the depth the equipment is able to break up and work the soil".
+The key is to achieve a homogeneous mix.
+The rule of thumb is "adequate mixing of the nutrients applied is only satisfactory to half the depth the equipment is able to break up and work the soil".